Schwartz Injury Law

 • Failure to provide timely medical care for infected residents

-• Insufficient staffing to monitor and address health concerns.
+• Insufficient staffing to monitor and address health concerns

 If you spot these warning signs, it may indicate neglect on the part of the nursing home.

-Legal Implications of MRSA and Neglect
+Legal Implications of MRSA and Nursing Home Neglect in 2026

 If a nursing home is found to have neglected its duty to protect residents from infections, families may have grounds for legal action.
-Neglect can lead to serious, sometimes even fatal health complications.
+Neglect can lead to serious, sometimes even fatal, health complications.
 Legal claims may allege that the facility’s failure to follow proper hygiene and infection control protocols directly contributed to a resident contracting MRSA.

 Contact a Winnebago County, IL Nursing Home Infection Attorney